akaliutau/stillemap/README.md

 - **Gemini** provides multimodal traffic interpretation from TfL camera imagery and a grounded explanation of the completed simulation.
 - Production geometry is packaged as a local Greater London OSM GeoPackage, removing public Overpass from the critical path.

-**Pydantic is the contract layer between AI, APIs and deterministic physics.** Request/response models validate pipeline inputs, while Gemini's visual observation is constrained to a typed `CameraObservation` schema — vehicle counts, congestion, apparent speed, visibility and confidence.
-The model is deliberately not allowed to invent traffic flow rates or decibels; deterministic Python transforms validated observations into acoustic inputs, and NoiseModelling calculates the result.
+**Pydantic is the contract layer between AI, APIs and deterministic physics.**

+Request/response models validate pipeline inputs, while Gemini's visual observation is constrained to a typed `CameraObservation` schema — vehicle counts, congestion, apparent speed, visibility and confidence.

+All architecture has an elevated robustness: the model is not allowed to invent traffic flow rates or decibels; deterministic Python transforms validated observations into acoustic inputs, and NoiseModelling calculates the result.

 ---